 - Muscle aches

 - Swollen lymph nodes

 However, these symptoms do not necessarily indicate HIV.
 Many other illnesses—including the common cold—can cause these same symptoms.
 For this reason, health experts recommend getting tested to confirm your HIV status.

 At YourTown Health, we are committed to meeting patients where they are.
 We not only believe in affordable services, but quality and compassionate care throughout a patient’s healthcare journey.
 In addition to continued HIV testing at several office locations, our HIV Prevention and Treatment Program offers HIV services at reduced costs using the Sliding Fee Scale.

 Since YourTown Health is a provider of many healthcare services to the community at large, patients can be confident that visiting one of our office locations provides a greater sense of anonymity when accessing HIV care.

-YourTown Health’s onsite team-based care of certified and trained specialists provide HIV prevention education, reduction counseling, and PrEP and PEP access through care coordination, patient navigation, and health education.
-Each patient will receive direct support from our multispecialty care team.
-In conjunction with our Primary Care HIV Prevention Program, we offer:
+YourTown Health’s onsite team-based care of certified and trained specialists provide HIV prevention education, risk reduction counseling, PrEP and PEP access, and partner notification services.
+In conjunction with our HIV Prevention and Treatment Program, we offer: